 Tea making is certainly a subjective art, so instead of answering the typical question of "how to make the perfect cup of tea question?", we are going to answer this question - "how to make tea without bitterness?”

 Firstly we need to understand what contributes to bitterness – caffeine.
-Caffeine is a natural part of every tea leaf and it is water soluable.
+Caffeine is a natural part of every tea leaf and it is water soluble.

 With this information, we can start our journey to tea brewing without bitterness.

 Tea leaf – the leaf size contributes to how fast the taste is drawn.
 The larger the leaf, the slower the taste is released.
-So if you steep chopped up tea such as Irish breakfast for 10 minutes, versus English Breakfast full leaf for the same time, you will find the English Breakfast less bitter than the Irish Breakfast.
+So if you steep chopped up tea such as Irish breakfast for 10 minutes, versus Ceylon large leaf (Classic OP) for the same time, you will find the English Breakfast less bitter than the Irish Breakfast.

 If you love green tea, you owe it to yourself to use cooler water.